-US School - Early Action, Priority, Rolling or Regular Decision: If you have been accepted to a US school under an early action, priority, rolling, or regular decision plan, you must make a decision about where to go, notify that school, and send in your deposit by May 1.
+US School - Early Action, Priority, Rolling or Regular Decision: If you have been accepted to a US school under an early action, priority, rolling, or regular decision plan, you must make a decision about where to go, notify that school, and send in your deposit by the college’s matriculation deadline.

 Having trouble deciding among schools?
 We’re here to help – the SAS college counselors are always available to chat with you about this.